Types of Back Pain

 The main sources of back pain are muscle strain, spinal stenosis, disc degeneration or bulge, osteoarthritis, and mechanical instability.
-Spinal stenosis is a narrowing of the space where the nerves exit the spinal cord and are closely related to arthritic changes.
-People usually suffer from increased pain with extension or backward bending activities when they have stenosis or arthritic type pain, and pain can be improved with improving mobility, strengthening the area around the spine, and flexion or forward bending activates and exercises.
+Spinal stenosis is a narrowing of the space where the nerves exit the spinal cord and is closely related to arthritic changes.
+People usually suffer from increased pain with extension or backward bending activities when they have stenosis or arthritic type pain.
+This pain can be eliminated or decreased with improving mobility, strengthening the area around the spine, and flexion, or forward bending, activates and exercises.
 Or, another common issue is that stress causes back pain.
 Common types of back pain include the following:

-- Herniated or bulging discs – These are another very common cause of spine pain, and are a common cause of nerve pain.
-The “disc” is a spongy packet of fluid and gel between each vertebra or bone in the spine that allows us to move and bend.
+- Herniated or bulging discs – This is another very common cause of spine pain, and is a common cause of nerve pain.
+The “disc” is a spongy packet of fluid and gel between each vertebra, or bone, in the spine that allows us to move and bend.
 When that disc degenerates or “bulges” from where it is supposed to be, it can cause serious pain, usually in a radicular pattern down the leg.
 Guided exercises and specific positioning and activities based on the direction of the herniated disc will first localize pain to the back area and eliminate leg pain, then will progress to eliminating the local back pain.
 This type of treatment is best from a physical therapist with specific training in mechanical back pain.

-- Nerve root pain – Many times is due to a “nerve pinch” at the level of the spine.
-The facet joint or space between two spine bones is a common cause of nerve or arthritic pain.
-Arthritic pain can be achy, throbbing, improves with light to moderate movement.
-When the nerve is involved, pain leaving the spine towards the arms or legs, and sometimes reaching the hands or toes.
+- Nerve root pain – Many times pain is due to a “nerve pinch” at the level of the spine.
+The facet joint, or space between two spine bones, is a common cause of nerve or arthritic pain.
+Arthritic pain can be achy or throbbing, and improves with light to moderate movement.
+When the nerve is involved, pain can leave the spine and go towards the arms or legs, and sometimes reach the hands or toes.
 Nerve pain can be difficult to describe, will often involve sharp, numbing, tingling, or stabbing.

 - Thoracic or mid-back spine pain – This is less common due to the structure of the vertebrae in this region.
 Osteoporosis and osteopenia which or the weakening and loss of bone density can be found in this area and can cause pain without injury.
 A pathological fracture can happen with osteoporotic bone just from a simple cough.